-- sometimes added to solvents to prolong their useful life - Used in some consumer products such as cosmetics, deodorants, soaps, toothpaste, anti-freeze and paint there is a comprehensive monitoring program in place.
-Of the 37 current North End monitoring wells where trend analysis was performed, 86% are decreasing and 14% have no trend.
+- Synthetic industrial chemical sometimes added to solvents to prolong their useful life - Used in some consumer products such as cosmetics, deodorants, soaps, toothpaste, anti-freeze and paint - Site groundwater standard = .9 ppb

+Numerous response action have been implemented that have effectively reduced the extent of 1,4-dioxane in the North End Area, and there is a comprehensive monitoring program in place.
+Of the 37 current North End monitoring wells where trend analysis was performed, 91% are decreasing and 9% have no trend.
 The observed concentration declines in all areas shows the effectiveness of the ongoing response actions and demonstrates that groundwater quality in this area is improving.
 Data shows that the groundwater extraction response at the site continues to significantly decrease the 1,4-dioxane concentrations, as well as the width and length of the contamination to the north.
-An animation of the North End plume over time is available at www. lowrylandfillinfo.com.
+An animation of the North End plume over time is available at www.lowrylandfillinfo.com.
 As stated in the 2022 Five Year Review, "Based on the results of the North End investigation, groundwater contamination from the Site is not affecting these residential areas."
 Furthermore, the report states, "There are no complete exposure pathways from 1,4-dioxane in shallow groundwater.
 Monitoring results indicate concentrations are decreasing or stable in most off-site wells.
-Monitoring and extraction will continue to reduce 1,4-dioxane concentrations and prevent migration of the plume to the north."
+Monitoring and extraction will continue to reduce 1,4-dioxane concentrations and prevent further migration of the plume to the north."